 Specialists are doctors who aren’t content with normal doctors’ salaries.
 They use their unique, specialised skills to put themselves in a situation where they can say “If I talk to you for a minute it will cost you $20.
 Five minutes – $100.
-Twenty minutes – $400.
+Twenty minutes or more – $345.
 Oh, and by the way, the minimum consultation is twenty minutes” W.T.F. ?????

 Option 1.
 A $10,000 operation which could quite possibly change the sound of my voice.
 Well, I’m no Elvis Presley but my voice is O.K. and what if the operation made me sound like Bart Simpson or worse… Crusty the Clown?
 AND, it might not even work.
 But what if it did make me sound like Elvis?
 Hmmm.